 Out of Eden Learn

-Out of Eden Learn is an online learning community and research project accompanying Pulitzer prize-winning journalist Paul Salopek on his seven-year long Out of Eden Walk, which retraces the global migration of our ancestors in a 21, 000-mile, seven-year odyssey that begins in Ethiopia and ends in Tierra del Fuego.
+Out of Eden Learn (OOEL) is an online learning community and research project accompanying Pulitzer prize-winning journalist Paul Salopek on his seven-year long Out of Eden Walk, which retraces the global migration of our ancestors in a 21,000-mile, seven-year odyssey that began in Ethiopia and will end in Tierra del Fuego, Chile.

 The project’s research explores online learning environments, how to engage in meaningful dialogue across geography, language, and culture, and how to consider the global connections and differences in youth experience.

 Out of Eden Learn is an initiative of Project Zero, a research organization at the Harvard Graduate School of Education, in partnership with the Abundance Foundation.

 Interested in joining?
 Learn more, or sign up to participate at http://learn.outofedenwalk.com.
 You can also watch the video below for a basic overview of the project from Liz Dawes-Duraisingh at Project Zero.